barahona-research-group/PyGenStability/README.md

 We provide an object-oriented module for constructing quality matrices and null models in `pygenstability/constructors.py`.
 Various constructors are implemented for different types of graphs:

 - `linearized` based on linearized MS for large undirected weighted graphs [2]
-- `continuous_combinatorial` based on combinatorial Lablacian for undirected weighted graphs [2]
+- `continuous_combinatorial` based on combinatorial Laplacian for undirected weighted graphs [2]
 - `continuous_normalized` based on random-walk normalized Laplacians for undirected weighted graphs [2]
 - `signed_modularity` based on signed modularity for large signed graphs [8]
 - `signed_combinatorial` based on signed combinatorial Laplacian for signed graphs [3]
 - `directed` based on random-walk Laplacian with teleportation for directed weighted graphs [2]
 - `linearized_directed` based on random-walk Laplacian with teleportation for large directed weighted graphs

 For the computationally efficient analysis of **large** graphs we recommend using the `linearized`, `linearized_directed` or `signed_modularity` constructors instead of `continuous_combinatorial`, `continuous_normalized`, `directed` or `signed_combinatorial` that rely on the computation of matrix exponentials.